JupiterOne-Archives/docs/knowledgeBase/security-operations/manage-alerts.md

 ## Managing Alerts

-J1 evaluates the alert rules you create each day, or at the custom interval of every 30 or 60 minutes, if specified.
+J1 evaluates the rules you create each day, or at the custom interval of every 30 or 60 minutes, if specified.

 To see a list of the active alerts that match the evaluation criteria of the alert rules, go to **Alerts**/Manage Rules.